boguer31/boguer31.github.io/README.md

 # Hi! this is boguer's home page!❤❤️
 Hi!
 This is a brief introduction of my hobby and some daily pices.
 # Welcome to my github!!
+and here I want to share some

 Hi!
-I'm your new friend  **on github**.
+I'm your new friend  **studying in Hokkaido University😄**.
+You can find some more details in our media communication grad.uated school webpage
-Once you have finished with me, you can create new files by opening the **file explorer** on the left corner of the navigation bar.
+Once you have finished with me, you can create new files by opening the *file explorer* on the left corner of the navigation bar.

 # working out